TheSylence/VsValidate/README.md

 Validator for Visual Studio projects to make sure all projects in a solution are configured properly.

+## Requirements
+.NET Core 5.0 Runtime must be installed on the machine.
+If you build your app using `dotnet` you probably have installed the .NET Core SDK which includes the runtime.
+The runtime doesn't have to installed separately in this case.

+The app should work on Windows x64, Linux x64 and Linux Arm64.

 ## Usage
 Call the program with your configuration file and specify which projects (or solutions) to validate.